Harlocchi/looqbox-challenge/README.md

 implements a Builder pattern to create an instance of the **PokeapiConnection** class.
 It allows you to define the HTTP method and the request URL in a intuitive and easy to understand way.

 - **Strategy**
+-
-I used the Strategy Pattern to deal with the different types of sorting.
+used the Strategy Pattern to deal with the different types of sorting.
 The pattern allows me to define a family of sorting algorithms and change the sorting algorithm at runtime
 ## Possible Bottlenecks

 - **Data processing in the back-end:**